 Let’s see this list (in random order)

 This list is full of Amazon affiliate links – the book titles and photos are clickable.
-That means I get a small commission from Amazon, but at no additional cost to you.
-Helps me buy more picture books for the kids.
+Read my disclosure policy for more information.

 This “cautionary tale” won a Caldecott Award for its pictures – and for good reason.
 The story is one kids of all ages can relate to: losing your stuffed animal.
 Oh and the title character is pronounced “KUH-nuffle”.
 Trust me.

 WHY I LOVE IT: It’s a great book for making predictions, asking questions, and getting even toddlers to empathize with the main character.

 The pig, mouse, and rooster set sail on a day of adventures.
 This book follows a typical day in their friendship and their activities.